 - Firm and shape the levee during the final pass.

 Note – A borrow furrow is formed when nearby soil is used, or “borrowed,” to build the levee.
 This can help with draining the rice field.
 If this type of furrow is not desirable for your operation, use the optional feathering blade kit to reduce the effects of a steep borrow furrow.

 Interested in learning more about AMCO’s Levee Plows?
-Contact our tough tillage experts today.
+Check out the guide below for tips on creating levees in light and heavy soil, or contact our tough tillage experts today.